-The Kei Apple or “Kayaba” as locally known, is a shrub and fruit tree commonly planted as a hedge (fence) due to its thorny branches.
+The Kei Apple or Kayaba as it is locally known, is a shrub and fruit tree commonly planted as a hedge due to its thorny branches.
 The plant is native to Southern Africa and get its name from the Kei River in South Africa.

 It’s also known by other names like Wild Apricot, Kai apple, Kau apple or Umkokola.

-In many parts of Kenya the Kei Apple is primarily used for fencing and can be found being sold as seedlings for just this purpose.
-But a close look at the shrub one can find the often inconspicuous and shy fruit which are green in colour when unripe and bright yellow when ripe.
+In many parts of Kenya, the Kei Apple is primarily used for fencing and can be found being sold as seedlings for just this purpose.
+But a close look at the shrub one can find the often inconspicuous and shy fruit which are green when unripe and bright yellow when ripe.

-These little fruits are edible however most people are not aware of this.
-The thorns could be to blame as the fruits can be hard to reach to not to mention see in the first place.
+These little fruits are edible, however most people are not aware of this.
+The thorns could be to blame, as the fruits can be hard to reach to as well as see in the first place.